DocMoebiuz/skydispatch/docs/architecture.md

    server-side, not just withheld in the UI); `actions/end-refuel-break` *requires* the new `fuelOnBoardL` in its body — there's no way to close a break without reporting a real number.
-Framed in the UI as the pilot's report (Setup's copy says so), but not access-controlled — the app has no login/user-identity system anywhere yet (planned separately, via OIDC).
+Framed in the UI as the pilot's report (Setup's copy says so) — `requireRole` (see § Open decisions #1) now confirms the caller is *a* dispatcher, but not specifically *this flight's* pilot; nothing ties a refuel-break report to an individual crew member's identity.
    `emptyWeightKg`/`maxTakeoffMassKg`/`fuelType` are required on Setup's aircraft form now (there's no meaningful payload without them);
    `fuelOnBoardL` stays nullable — genuinely unknown until dipped — and